-ADVANCED PLACEMENT LITERATURE AND COMPOSITION Grade Level: 12
+ADVANCED PLACEMENT LITERATURE AND COMPOSITION

-Prerequisite: Grade of A- in Junior English, or successful completion of Advanced Placement English Language and Composition.
+Prerequisite: Grade of A in English III, or successful completion of Advanced Placement English Language and Composition.

 This course meets UC/CSU and District graduation requirements.
 There is an intensive study of various genres of British and World literature and composition.
 Designed to prepare students for the AP test, the course focuses on the connection between reading and writing mature prose of various styles.
 Students study the individual work, its language, characters, actions and themes.
 They consider the structure, meaning and value of the work and its relationship to contemporary experience as well as to the times in which it was written.
 The course work includes a research paper and AP testing preparation.
 Students assume considerable amount of responsibility for the amount of reading and writing they do.
 Extensive reading will be required.
-The AP exam will be offered in May.
+All students are expected to take the AP/IB test.
+If students choose not to test, an alternate assessment will be assigned by the teacher.